Accenture/openathon-2019-angular/lab-05/README.md

 * logout: To logout.
 * checkUser: To check if we are logged when we need to know it.

-The mechanics of these methods to communicate with the API is the same as we have seen in event.service through the Angular built-in HttpClient service.
+The mechanics of these methods to communicate with the API are the same as we have seen in event.service through the Angular built-in HttpClient service.
 In some responses we've added a **map** *RxJS* operator in order to manage the response before we pass it to the observers (components in our case) which will consume it.
 For example, in this piece of code from the login method:

 ```javascript
 ...